abTEM/abTEM/_sources/getting_started/install.md

 # Installation

-There are two ways to install the abTEM package, using pip or conda:
+There are two ways to install the *ab*TEM package, using conda or pip:

 `````{tab-set}

 ````{tab-item} conda
-Install abtem using conda:
+Install *ab*TEM using conda:
 ```{code-block}
 conda install -c conda-forge abtem
 ```
+(Instructions on how to install miniconda can be found [here](https://docs.conda.io/en/latest/miniconda.html).)
 ````
 ````{tab-item} pip
-Install abtem using pip:
+Install *ab*TEM using pip:
 ```{code-block}
 pip install abtem
 ```